sderosiaux/every-single-day-i-tldr/README.md

 # 04-01-2018

+- https://googleprojectzero.blogspot.fr/2018/01/reading-privileged-memory-with-side.html Interesting details about the current global bug to read privileged memory with a side-channel.
+It's basically based on speculative execution+cache+timing to evaluate if 0 or 1
 - http://pepegar.com/hammock/ Hammock is like sttp, a generic http client with different backends.
 And is also functional oriented (Free, IO) <3

 # 03-01-2018